alexntelifilippidis/Loggerman/README.md

-Sure!
-Here’s a fun, emoji-packed README for your LoggermanLogger with the singleton metaclass:
 🦸‍♂️ LoggermanLogger – Your Superhero Logger! 🚀

 Say goodbye to boring logs!
 With LoggermanLogger, your log messages come alive with colors 🌈 and emojis 🎉 — making debugging way more fun and readable!